ENSL-Modding/CompMod/docs/full_changelog.md

 * Fixed expiration timer bug where a large amount of time can be added
 * Shotgun base aggregate damage reduced to 130 from 170
 * Shotgun rate of fire increased to 1.49 from 1.14
+* Fixed bug where multiple IPs would spawn

 #### Alien
 * Skulk model/hitbox size reduced by 10%